SaiAshish9/React-Electron/README.md

 since we don't want application to be opened at browser we can sef cross-env BROWSER=none

 we will wait till react starts at port 3000, (yarn start) when electron starts it will look at package.json for the js entrypoint

+we'll use IPC (Interprocess Communication) for the communication between react index.js and electron main.js
 ```